-The Republic of Korea (ROK) has made tremendous economic gains during the past four decades, transforming itself from a recipient of foreign assistance to a high-technology manufacturing powerhouse and middle-income donor country.
-South Korea experienced real GDP growth of 2.6 percent in 2015, decreasing from 2014 growth of 3.3 percent and falling short of the ROK government’s 2015 real GDP growth target of 3 percent as announced in December 2014.
+The Republic of Korea (ROK) has made tremendous economic gains during the past six decades, transforming from a recipient of foreign assistance to a high-technology manufacturing powerhouse and middle-income donor country.
+The country experienced real GDP growth of 2.7 percent in 2016, up from 2.6 percent growth in 2015, yet short of the government’s target of 3.1 percent announced in December 2015.
 Economic growth in 2016 was mainly backed by increased consumer demand and construction investment, in addition to a foreign consumption hike following a fall in the exchange rate.
 The economy’s growth was constrained in the second half of 2016, however, by uncertainties caused by external and internal factors, including Brexit, the United States election campaign, and a political scandal that led to the impeachment of President Park Geun-hye, causing a contraction of consumption and investment.
 Exports fell 5.9 percent from 2015 due to slow global growth and reduced demand from the ROK’s top trading partner, China.
-Growth is expected to remain moderate in coming years, due to the ROK’s relatively developed economy, an aging population, and inflexible labor markets.
-Economic growth potential for the 2015-2018 period is between 3 percent and 3.2 percent, according to the Bank of Korea, although many private-sector assessments are lower.
+Growth is expected to remain moderate in coming years due to the ROK’s relatively developed economy, an aging population, and inflexible labor market.
+Economic growth potential for 2015-2018 is between 3.0 percent and 3.2 percent, according to the Bank of Korea (BOK), although many private-sector assessments are lower.
 The Constitutional Court on March 10 upheld an impeachment motion against President Park, resulting in her removal from office.
 A presidential election will be held on May 9, and Prime Minister Hwang Kyo-ahn is serving as acting President in the interim.
 The election is not expected to directly affect the ROK investment climate.

-The Korea-U.S. (KORUS) Free Trade Agreement (FTA), which entered into force on March 15, 2012, was a major step forward in enhancing the legal framework for U.S. investors in South Korea.
-All forms of investment are protected under the FTA, including equity, debt, concessions, and similar contracts, as well as provision of intellectual property rights.
-With very few exceptions, U.S. investors are treated the same as South Korean investors (or investors of any other country) in the establishment, acquisition, and operation of investments in South Korea.
-In addition, this equal treatment of domestic and foreign investors is backed by a transparent international arbitration mechanism, under which investors may, at their own initiative, bring claims against the government for an alleged investment breach.
-Submissions to investor-state arbitration tribunals as well as their hearings will be made public.
+The U.S.-Korea Free Trade Agreement (KORUS FTA), which entered into force on March 15, 2012, was a major step forward in enhancing the legal framework for U.S. investors in the ROK.
+All forms of investment are protected under the KORUS FTA, including equity, debt, concessions, and similar contracts, as well as provision of intellectual property rights.
+With very few exceptions, U.S. investors are treated the same as South Korean investors (or investors of any other country) in the establishment, acquisition, and operation of investments in the ROK.
+In addition, the equal treatment of domestic and foreign investors is backed by a transparent international arbitration mechanism, under which investors may, at their own initiative, bring claims against the government for an alleged investment breach.
+Submissions to investor-state arbitration tribunals, as well as their hearings, are to be made public.
 The U.S. government continues to work closely with the ROK government to ensure full implementation of the KORUS FTA.

-Improvement in the consistency of the ROK government’s interpretation, transparency, and timeliness in the application of foreign direct investment (FDI) regulations would enhance South Korea’s investment climate.
+Improvement in the consistency of the ROK government’s interpretation, transparency, and timeliness in applying foreign direct investment (FDI) regulations would enhance the ROK’s investment climate.
 Unclear and opaque regulatory decision-making remained a significant concern, including informal “window guidance.”
-This can discourage FDI by creating uncertainty for investors and fostering an impression that the ROK remains hostile to foreign investment.
-Sector-specific improvements in regulatory transparency have been made: January 2016 financial sector reforms require regulators to provide all guidance in written form, and companies cannot be punished for not following oral guidelines.
+Sector-specific improvements in regulatory transparency have been made, however.
+For example, financial sector reforms enacted January 2016 require regulators to provide all guidance in written form, and companies cannot be punished for not following oral guidelines.

-Regarding labor, South Korea boasts a hard-working, educated workforce and high levels of institutional labor protections.
+The ROK boasts a hard-working, educated workforce and high levels of institutional labor protections.
 However, foreign investors cited volatility in labor-management relations and increasing labor costs as issues that can hamper FDI.
-The Park administration has advocated for reforms to bring greater flexibility to the labor market while improving the benefits provided to part-time and contract workers.
-The National Assembly, however, has not approved associated bills submitted by the government in September 2015.
+The Park Administration unsuccessfully advocated for reforms to enhance labor market flexibility, while improving the benefits provided to part-time and contract workers.

 World Bank’s Doing Business Report “Ease of Doing Business”